-Kerrie Heath, Career Development Specialist and former apprentice, Trailblazer Member, STEM Ambassador, AAN Multi Region Employer Member and apprenticeship lead, Priory Group
+Kerrie Heath, Career Development Specialist, Priory Group (Former apprentice, Trailblazer member and AAN Multi Region Employer Member)

 This provides the funding for roles such as Advanced Care Practitioner that as a GP surgery, we would not be in a position to fund.
 These roles are part of the General Practice Forward View to improve patient access but are generally in short supply in Primary Care.

 Steve Sharpe, Practice Manager, Rothschild House Group